Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_hybrid_tables/getting_started_with_hybrid_tables.md

 ### What You’ll Need
 To complete this quickstart, attendees need the following:
 - Snowflake account with Hybrid Tables Enabled
-- Account Admin and password which you should use to execute the quickstart
+- Account admin credentials which you should use to execute the quickstart

 <!-- ------------------------ -->

-## Set Up
+## Setup

-Duration: 10 Minutes
+Duration: 5

-In this part of the step, we will set up our Snowflake account, create new worksheets, role, database structures and create a Virtual Warehouse that we will use in this step.
+In this part of the step, we will setup our Snowflake account, create new worksheets, role, database structures and create a Virtual Warehouse that we will use in this step.

 ### Step 2.1 Creating a Worksheet